emberjs/rfcs/text/0297-deprecate-ember-logger.md

 `Ember.debug`, so that issue doesn't affect the Ember.js code directly.

 Add deprecation warnings to the implementation: `ember-console\lib\index.js`.
-Bear in mind that the deprecation mechanism in `ember-debug` currently calls `Logger.warn`, so the `ember-debug` code should be changed _first_ or adding the deprecation warning will create a deep recursion.
+Bear in mind that `Ember.deprecate` in `ember-debug` currently calls `Logger.warn`, so the `ember-debug` code should be changed _first_ or adding the deprecation warning will create a deep recursion.

+The `Ember.assert`, `Ember.warn`, `Ember.info`, `Ember.debug`, and
+`Ember.deprecate` methods suppress their output on production builds.
-The log and debug messages emitted by Ember for deprecations and assertions are not emitted on production.
-However, this is because they are suppressed by the ember-debug module, which currently consumes `Ember.Logger`, _not_ by `Ember.Logger` itself.
+However, they are suppressing them in the `ember-debug` module, which currently consumes `Ember.Logger`, _not_ by `Ember.Logger` itself.
 Hence, replacing calls to `Ember.Logger` with direct calls to the console will not affect this behavior.

 ### Codemod